Little Grrrl Lost & Found #5: Visions of Change

 Riotgrrrlaz, US – riotgrrrlazAThotmailDOTcom

-This zine was a case of “never judge a book by its cover” for me.
-I saw the cover and thought “meh, maybe later”, putting it away in my zine box with the intention of reading it eventually.
-Three months later, I finally decided I should read it, seeing as Riotgrrrlaz is always so nice to me on Twitter.
-And I was pleasantly surprised!
-Sorry it took me so long!
-Anyway, the general theme of the zine seems to be ‘survival’, particularly survival from abuse in the first half.
-She lists different forms of domestic violence and abuse, including some US statistics on domestic violence – for example, one in every four women will experience abuse in her lifetime.
+The general theme of this zine is ‘survival’, particularly survival from abuse in the first half.
+The author lists different forms of domestic violence and abuse, including some US statistics on domestic violence – for example, one in every four women will experience abuse in her lifetime.
 She discusses the difficulties that women face trying to escape abusive relationships, encouraging the reader to be fearless enough to regain their life and view themselves as worth saving.
-After this section there is another inspiring piece on the phrase “a diamond in the rough” (it mainly makes me think of Disney’s Aladdin, but I’m silly like that!) and how we should all reflect upon our good qualities and our qualities that need “polishing”.
+After this section there is another inspiring piece on the phrase “a diamond in the rough” and how we should all reflect upon our good qualities and our qualities that need “polishing”.
 There’s also a fairly sad piece on her dog Winnie having a false pregnancy.
 There are a couple of little perziney bits in there too, like poetry, creative writing, rants and raves, and inspiring aphorisms (e.g. “in the eyes of every woman shines the soul of a Goddess”).
-The whole zine is very well-written, with a plain layout, but the interesting fonts and pictures used make up for that.
+The whole zine is very well-written, with a plain layout, but the interesting fonts and pictures make up for that.
 It definitely feels too disjointed for me though – the opening section on abuse was very informative and useful, reading more like an info booklet than a perzine.
 But everything else in the zine was very personal and at times quite artistic.
 I think it should’ve been one or the other rather than both styles jammed together.
-Nevertheless, I really enjoyed reading this zine, and think that Riotgrrrlaz’s zines are going to keep getting better and better.
+Nevertheless, I really enjoyed reading this zine, and I look forward to more in future.

 Mew #2 & #3